jimfulton/zodb-jsonb-experiment/README.rst

 The content hierarchy is typically static, and descendents are typically added in later transactions than their ancestors.
-However, bulk loading or creation of hieratchies could cause the same problem and require a trigger to make sure that objects were indexed properly if any of theit ancestors were created/updated late.
+However, bulk loading or creation of hierarchies could cause the same problem and require a trigger to make sure that objects were indexed properly if any of their ancestors were created/updated late(r).

 JSON conversion